cucumber229/SpringSemestrovka/README.md

 ```

 After launch, open `http://localhost:8080/login` and use the "Войти через Google" button to authenticate via Google.
-After a successful Google login you will be redirected to the projects page.
-If you haven't linked Telegram yet you will see a reminder asking to open the bot.
+After a successful Google login you will be redirected to your Telegram bot where you must send your phone number.
+The bot will forward this phone to the application which stores it and sends your generated login and password back in Telegram.

-To link your Telegram account, send `/start` to your bot and make it call `/telegram/register?chatId=<yourChatId>` while you are logged in.
-Once linked, the bot will send you your generated login and password.
+The bot opens using a special token so it knows which account to confirm.
+Once your phone is processed, the credentials are delivered and the phone is stored in the `users` table.